udaykallam/ArtGallery/README.md

   - Create urls.py inside apps as there will be no urls.py in the apps by default.
   - Optionally, include forms.py if necessary.

+9.Create superuser:
+  - Enter the command "python manage.py createsuperuser" in the terminal.
+  - Then give your user details like username,email(optional) and password.
+  - To access the administration page - ' /admin ' in the url in browser.
+Then login with the credentials that you have given in the terminal.

+10.Makemigration and migrate:
+  - After creating the models for the table creation, you have to run the commands 'python manage.py makemigrations' and 'python manage.py migrate' in the terminal.

 These steps are designed for beginners to create the project.
 Upon reviewing the repository, you will definitely understand the structure to be followed.